 Pharmaceuticals

-There are twenty-five Indian companies that currently have a physical presence in the region, either with a local manufacturing unit or a representative office.
+There are about 30 Indian companies that currently have a physical presence in the region, either with a local manufacturing unit or offices.
 The Indian pharma companies have established 14 manufacturing units in Brazil, Mexico and Argentina and have marketing offices/subsidiaries in other countries.

 Aurobindo does business of around 100 million dollars.
 It has invested in a warehouse facility in Anàpolis, Brazil.